Frequently Asked Questions (FAQs)

 Is in-person attendance required?

 As noted in the School Handbook, regular communication between students and teachers is critical to student success in this virtual school.
-Therefore, each student enrolled in WACA must have, at minimum, one direct personal contact with a teacher once a school week until the student completes all course objectives or otherwise meets the requirements of the learning plan.
-Where appropriate, the teacher will also contact the student’s parent.
-Weekly contact forms include but may not be limited to:
+Therefore, each student enrolled in Washington Connections Academy must have, at minimum, one direct personal contact with a teacher once each school week until the student completes all course objectives or otherwise meets the requirements of the learning plan.
+Where appropriate, the teacher will also contact the student’s parent or Learning Coach.
+Here are some examples of how our teachers and students can stay in contact:

 What is a Choice Transfer Form and does it need to be re-submitted each year?